onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 ===============
 ONAP can support an unlimited number of use cases, within reason.
 However, to provide concrete examples of how to use ONAP to solve real-world problems, the community has created a set of blueprints.
 In addition to helping users rapidly adopt the ONAP platform through end-to-end solutions, these blueprints also help the community prioritize their work.
-With the ONAP Dublin release, we introduced a new blueprint in the area of residential connectivity: Broadband Service.
+With the ONAP Frankfurt release, we introduced a new blueprint in the area of optical transport networking called Multi-Domain Optical Network Service (MDONS).
 Prior blueprints were vCPE, VoLTE, vFW/vDNS, 5G, and CCVPN.
-5G and CCVPN underwent feature enhancements during the Dublin release.
+5G and CCVPN underwent feature enhancements during the Frankfurt release.

 5G Blueprint
 ------------
-The 5G blueprint is a multi-release effort, with three key initiatives around PNF integration, network optimization, and network slicing.
-The combination of eMBB that promises peak data rates of 20 Mbps, uRLLC that guarantees sub-millisecond response times and MMTC that can support 0.92 devices per sq. ft. brings with it some unique requirements.
-First, ONAP needs to optimize the network around real time and bulk analytics, place VNFs on the correct edge cloud, scale and heal services, and provide edge automation.
-Next, ONAP needs to handle end-to-end network slicing.
-These requirements have led to the three above-listed initiatives.
-Between the Casablanca and Dublin releases, the 5G blueprint incorporates PNF integration, edge automation, real-time and bulk analytics, homing (VNF placement), scaling and modeling work that will support end-to-end network slicing in future releases.
+The 5G blueprint is a multi-release effort, with five key initiatives around end-to-end service orchestration, network slicing, PNF/VNF lifecycle management , PNF integration, and network optimization.
+The combination of eMBB that promises peak data rates of 20 Mbps, uRLLC that guarantees sub-millisecond response times, MMTC that can support 0.92 devices per sq. ft., and network slicing brings with it some unique requirements.
+First ONAP needs to manage the lifecycle of a network slice from initial creation/activation all the way to deactivation/termination.
+Next, ONAP needs to optimize the network around real time and bulk analytics, place VNFs on the correct edge cloud, scale and heal services, and provide edge automation.
+ONAP also provides self organizing network (SON) services such as physical cell ID allocation for new RAN sites.
+These requirements have led to the five above-listed initiatives and have been developed in close cooperation with other standards and open source organizations such as 3GPP, TM Forum, ETSI, and O-RAN Software Community.

 |image4|

 **Figure 4.
-Disaggregated Hybrid RAN**
+End-to-end 5G Service**

-Read the 5G Blueprint to learn more.
+Read the `5G Blueprint <https://www.onap.org/wp-content/uploads/sites/20/2019/07/ONAP_CaseSolution_5G_062519.pdf>`_
+to learn more.

 Residential Connectivity Blueprints
 -----------------------------------